hareemxd/process-wiki/Configuration Management Handbook/CM-02 Control Changes Process/1 Version Control/CM-02-001 Version Control.md

 ![Flowchart showing the Version Control Procedure with five sequential steps: Step 1 - Open file in DET and check out/lock for edits; Step 2 - Perform modifications to data per applicable processes; Step 3 - Write commit message in 1-2 sentences including change summary, location reference, and Problem/Trouble Report if applicable; Step 4 - Check in the file; Step 5 - Submit for approval if required per CM-02-001.
 Arrows connect each step flowing left to right, depicting the linear workflow for version control in digital engineering tools.](/vcmap.png)
 ### Version Control Procedure

-1. Open the file in the DET and check it out/lock for edits.
+1. Unlock the file in the DET for edits.

 2. Perform modifications to the data in accordance with the applicable processes.

-3. Write a Commit Message in 1-2 sentences that includes:
+3. Write a Commit Message in 1-2 sentences that indicates:
    a.
-Brief summary of the change
-   b.
-Reference to location of changes (page/sheet/block/module/partNumber)
+What changed with a location reference (block number)
    c.
-Reference to Problem/Trouble Report (if applicable)
+Applicable **Problem Report**

 4. Check in the file.